yuya-s/CPQ-aware-index/README.md

 ## Contents
 The following are contents in this repository.
 ### constructing index
-Our codebase provides four indexes: structural index, workload-aware structural index, path index, and workload-ware path index.
+Our codebase provides four indexes: structural index, workload-aware structural index, path index, and workload-aware path index.

 ### query processing
 We provide query processing algorithm with (workload-aware) structural and path indexes.
 Also, query processing without any indexes, which is based on bread-first-search.
-Query processing with structural index also includes maintenance.
+Query processing with structural index also includes maintenance methods.

 ## Input Format
 ### Graph

 The top of the line is triplet 'the number of vertices', 'the number of edges', and 'the number of labels'.
 Then, it lists edges which are triplets 'vertexId1' 'vertexId2' and 'labelID'.
+The vertexIds must be within the range [0, # of vertices -1].
+Here, we note that our codes automatically generate inverse of edges and labels, so the numbers of edges and labels must not include the inverse of edges and lagels, respectively.

 The following is an example of graph data.
-> 100 200 8
+> 100 200 4
 >
 > 0 1 0
 >